alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 # VidBriefs

+jump to time of the summisation based on the 'chapters'

 - text-to-video investment

-REMEMBER TO ADD NEW OPENAI API KEY EVERYTIME
+REMEMBER TO ADD NEW OPENAI API KEY EVERYTIME because of unsafe pushes to github

 ## Xcode shortcuts
 - `cmd + 0` = show/hide navigator on left